 - What do you think will happen next in the novel?

 - Would you want any of the characters in your novel as siblings, parents, friends, or partners?
 Who?
 Why? / Why not?

-Once the students have finished reading the book you can ask them to consider the following questions, again orally or in written form.
+Once your students have finished reading the book, you can ask them to answer the following questions in oral presentations or in written form.